 This program is offered online in selected states.
 Please contact us for more information.

-The Master of Science in Nursing: Acute Care Nurse Practitioner with an Emphasis in Adult-Gerontology program prepares experienced registered nurses to provide competent advanced practice nursing care in complex, acute, and critical care settings through an evidence-based program of study.
-Graduates are eligible for certification as adult-gerontology acute care nurse practitioners (ACNP-AG) from the American Nurses Credentialing Center (ANCC) or the American Association of Critical Care Nurses (AACN).
+The Post-Master of Science in Nursing: Acute Care Nurse Practitioner with an Emphasis in Adult-Gerontology Certificate program prepares experienced registered nurses to provide competent advanced practice nursing care in complex, acute, and critical care settings through an evidence-based program of study.

-The adult-gerontology program combines courses in advanced health assessment, clinical diagnosis, procedural skill acquisition, and care management of acute and chronically ill adults.
+This nursing certificate program combines courses in advanced health assessment, clinical diagnosis, procedural skill acquisition, and care management of acutely and chronically ill adult and geriatric patients.
 Clinical experiences emphasize the physiological and psychosocial impact of acute and critical illness on the patient, family, and community, and prepare the ACNP-AG in the diagnosis and management of acute and life-threatening health problems.
-The 53-credit hour program includes 550 hours of directly supervised clinical practice with qualified preceptors.
+The 37-credit hour nursing certification program includes 550 hours of directly supervised clinical practice with qualified preceptors.

 Select states may have additional requirements to meet the standards in that state.
 Students should reference their Enrollment Agreement for state specific requirement.